 A CV/résumé is compulsory for all applications.
 Most applicants choose to submit a document of one to two pages highlighting their academic achievements and any relevant professional experience.

-Your personal statement should be written in English and explain your motivation for applying for the course at Oxford, your relevant experience and education, and the specific areas that interest you and/or you intend to specialise in.
+Your personal statement should be written in English and explain your motivation for applying for the course at Oxford, your relevant experience and education, and the specific areas that interest you.

+You should think of the personal statement as also a statement of academic purpose.
 You should go beyond expressing an enthusiasm for film and be as specific as possible about studying film in an academic context.
 It is also important that you should be specific about why you wish to study film from an aesthetic point of view as distinct from other approaches to film study.

 This will be assessed for your reasons for applying; evidence of motivation for and understanding of the proposed area of study; the ability to present a reasoned case in English.

-Two essays of 2,000 words each
+Two essays of a maximum of 2,000 words each

 Academic essays or other writing samples from your most recent qualification, written in English, are required.
 Extracts of the requisite length from longer work are also permissible.